Casp-ian/TaggedFiles/README.md

 This is the function i added to my fish config
 ```
 function tf
+    set command ~/data/Projects/cli/TaggedFiles/target/release/TaggedFiles

-    # If tf is called with one of these options it will call the option as a command with the result of get
+    # If tf is called with one of these options it will call the option as a command with the result of `tf getfile`
-    set allowedCommands cd hx
+    set allowedCommands cd hx nautilus

+    # Call only if result is a file, if there is no result or get is canceled $file will be empty
     if contains -- $argv[1] $allowedCommands
-        # Call only if result is a file, if there is no result or get is canceled $file will be empty
-        set file (~/data/Projects/cli/TaggedFiles/target/release/TaggedFiles get $argv[2..-1])
+        set file ($command getfile $argv[2..-1])
         if test -e $file
             $argv[1] $file
         end
     else
-        # Try to call taggedFiles with original arguments to return to normal behaviour
+        # Try to call taggedFiles with original arguments to continue as if tf is an alias
-        ~/data/Projects/cli/TaggedFiles/target/release/TaggedFiles $argv[1..-1]
+        $command $argv[1..-1]
     end
 end
 ```